 Many airlines will refuse carriage to a sedated pet as altitude can cause breathing difficulties.
 Talk to your vet if you believe your cat needs medicinal support during air travel.
 Equally, if you’re looking to give your cat a high-duty sedative such as Benzodiazepine, then you should make an appointment with your veterinarian.

 Benadryl as a Medicine to Calm Cats for Travel

 Benadryl is one of the more common methods of sedating a cat for travel.

 You may already be familiar with the name as it’s commonly used to treat allergies in humans.
 Although not approved for veterinary use by the FDA, it’s generally considered safe enough for cats in small doses.

 In addition to being used as a sedative, it’s also used as an anti-histamine to treat allergies, bites and stings in felines.

 There are other brands of anti-histamine available.
-Some that appear to be very similar to Benadryl but you must ALWAYS make sure that there is only ONE active ingredient.
+Some appear to be very similar to Benadryl, but you must ALWAYS make sure that there is only ONE active ingredient.
 In Benadryl, this is clearly marked as DIPHENHYDRAMINE

-Benadryl is a popular choice for sedating cats because drowsiness is known to be a side-effect, and, as you can imagine, a sleepy cat makes travelling on long car trips easier both for pet and owner.
-It’s also why airlines don’t like to carry sedated cats in the cabin or hold.
+Benadryl is a popular choice for sedating cats because drowsiness is known to be a side effect, and, as you can imagine, a sleepy cat makes travelling on long car trips easier both for the pet and the owner.
+Airlines also don’t like to carry sedated cats in the cabin or hold.